nrfconnect/sdk-nrfxlib/nrf_security/doc/adv_backend_config.rst

 Actual size reductions depend on the option being adjusted.

-Before modifying the default settings, see this `article on reducing mbed TLS memory and storage footprint`_.
+Before modifying the default settings, see this `article on reducing Mbed TLS memory and storage footprint`_.

 .. note::
    The settings available in the advanced configuration section are not validated.